 I am fully known, completely understood and unconditionally loved and accepted by Him.
 Knowing this, doesn’t mean I never seek affirmation from others, we all want to be encouraged and recognized.
 However, knowing who I am and whose I am, prevents me from basing my identity and worth on the opinions of others.

 Are you seeking to find your identity in your job, your relationships or elsewhere?
 Although those things can temporarily comfort us, they will never complete us.
-Our true identity and worth is only be found in Christ.
+Our true worth and identity can only be found in Christ.
 The more we read His word, talk to Him and connect with Him in worship, the better understanding we have of who we are.
 Our worth is wrapped up in His words.

-Here are 10 scriptures that will help you to answer that question:
+Here are 10 scriptures that will help us to answer that question: